bcgov/aquifer-factsheets/MANUAL.md

 ### Local Team
 - File names should remain constant
   - i.e. `Aquifer_0000.pdf`, `Piperplot_0000_OW0000.jpg`
+- Groundwater Indicator data shouldn't change.
+If they do an update, we'll need to get a new `clean_well_data.Rdata` file.

 ### Potentially out of Team's Control
 - Links to resources shouldn't change